LiuHengyu321/IR3D-Bench/README.md

 # 🌟 Motivation & Useful Findings
-1. Inspired by Richard Feynman's aphorism (see the header), we propose evaluating VLMs' spatial visual understanding via a pretext task: how well they "recreate this scene."
+1. Inspired by Richard Feynman's aphorism (see the header), we propose a new perspective to evaluate VLMs' spatial visual understanding via a pretext task: how well they "recreate this scene."
-2. The aim of scene reconstruction enables VLMs to spontaneously estimate key attributes (object ID, localization, color, material, object relations, etc.) via inverse rendering—critical for understanding what they see.
+2. We found that the aim of scene reconstruction enables VLMs to spontaneously estimate key attributes (object ID, localization, color, material, object relations, etc.) via a inverse rendering fahsion—critical for understanding what they see.
-3. It shows surprising potential for human-like reflection: feeding VLMs their recreated scenes, they compare with originals and update their understanding of the secene (the key attributes they estimate).
+3. VLMs shows surprising potential for human-like reflection during this "recreation" game: feeding VLMs their recreated scenes, they compare with originals and update their understanding of the secene (the key attributes they estimate).
 We expect this multi-round feedback iteration to unlock more future possibilities in both understanding and generation.

 # 🎨 Pipeline Overview
 <p align="center">